Bumble Inc. (BMBL) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 0.35% gain in the last 1 month and extending the period to 3 months gives it a -10.33%, and is 1.92% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.00% over the week and 7.20% over the month.
+The stock witnessed a 11.94% gain in the last 1 month and extending the period to 3 months gives it a -16.29%, and is -5.52% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.00% over the week and 7.01% over the month.

 Bumble Inc. is expected to release its quarterly report on 03/08/2023.The EPS is expected to grow by 211.20% this year.